engin100/950/labs/lab-5.md

 - [ ] All Arduino programs that were created for this lab (copy and paste into the PDF)
 - [ ] All (or if you took a lot, then a subset of) GPS data (copy and paste into the PDF)
-- [ ] Plots of the GPS location information
+- [ ] A plot of your path as you walked around the CSRB building
 - [ ] Google Maps screenshot of the GPS location information
 - [ ] Answers to the post lab questions (as part of the .pdf file)
 - [ ] A screenshot of your kiCAD schematic (entire circuit from lab 3/4 + GPS and level shifter).
-Make sure to swap out your Arduino for the updated symbol from our symbols libary.
+Make sure to swap out your Arduino and BME for the updated symbol from our symbols libary if you haven't already.

 **TECH COMM NOTES:**
-- [ ] Print your MATLAB or Python figures to png or pdf, do not use screencaps.
+- [ ] Print your MATLAB or Python figures to png or pdf, do not use screencaps/screenshots.
 - [ ] Include all necessary titles and axis labels.

-To put said content into a PDF, it is suggested you create a new Google Doc ([docs.new](https://docs.new)) and paste your images and write any text in the document.
+To put said content into a PDF, it is suggested you create a new Google Doc ([docs.new](https://docs.new)) and paste your contents and write any text in the document.
 Export/Download this document as a PDF and upload it. **DO NOT SUBMIT A GOOGLE DOC FILE OR SPREADSHEET FILES.**

 <div class="primer-spec-callout danger" markdown="1">
 Submitting anything other than a single PDF may result in your work not being graded or your scores being heavily delayed.